-- Children who have an attendance rate at or above 96% will not receive any letters. - Children who have an attendance rate below 96% receive attendance letter 1 (Appendix A) - Children who received letter 1 and whose attendance has not improved, receive letter 2 (Appendix B) - For children whose attendance falls below 90% (defined by the DfE as persistently absent), they will receive letter 3 (Appendix C)
+- Children who have an attendance rate below 95% receive attendance letter 1 (Appendix A) - received letter 1 and whose attendance has not improved.
+They receive letter 2 (Appendix B) - For children whose attendance falls below 90% (defined by the DfE as persistently absent), they will receive letter 3 (Appendix C)

-For any child whose attendance falls below 94%, and the vast majority is for illness or medical related reasons where there is not a serious medical issue (ie. not referred or under the care of a consultant), all absence will be coded as unauthorised pending letters from Doctors or consultants or other medical evidence.
+For any child whose attendance falls below 95%, and the vast majority is for illness or medical related reasons where there is not a serious medical issue (ie. not referred or under the care of a consultant), all absence will be coded as unauthorised pending letters from Doctors or consultants or other medical evidence.

 If a child's absence continues and is below 90%, an attendance action plan will be put into place with clear expectations and consequences.
-If attendance does not improve, the family may be referred to the Attendance Legal Panel and legal measures taken.
+If attendance does not improve, the family may be referred to the Legal Intervention Team and legal measures taken.
 For more information on this step, please read the section below on persistent absenteeism.